pyaw-io/portfolio_site/README.md

 PORTFOLIO WEBSITES

-This is a website to showcase some of the projects that I have worked.
+This is a website to showcase some of the projects that I have worked on.